 2.1.
 The MATLAB Development Environment

-The MATLAB integrated development environment (IDE) is conducive for rapid program development.
-It consists of the following.
+The MATLAB integrated development environment (IDE) is conducive to rapid program development.
+It is shown in figure The MATLAB integrated development environment and includes the following.

-• MATLAB Desktop: This typically contains five subwindows: the Command Window, the Workspace Browser, the Current Directory Window , the Command History Window, and one or more Figure Windows, which are visible when the user displays a graphic, such as a plot.
+The desktop typically contains at least five subwindows: the Command Window, the Workspace Browser, the Current Directory Window, the Command History Window, and one or more Figure Windows, which are visible when displaying plots or images.
+The Layout menu on the HOME tab lists other subwindows that users may wish to try.

-• Help System: This includes the Help Browser, which displays HTML documents and contains a number of search and display options.
+The Help System includes the Help Browser, which displays HTML documents and contains a number of search and display options.

-The interaction between the Command Window, Workspace Browser, and the Editor make a convenient environment for software development.
+The interaction between the Command Window, Workspace Browser, Command History Window, and the Editor make a convenient environment for software development.

-• In the command window, one may interactively type commands.
+• In the Command Window, users may interactively type commands.
 Simple calculations may be entered using only the command window.
 It is also nice for testing commands and syntax before adding those commands to a file in the editor.

-• Variable values and data size can be viewed either from the command window or the workspace browser.
+• The value and size of variables can be viewed either from the Command Window or the Workspace Browser.

-• In the editor, one can type code into scripts and functions so that they will be saved for future use.
+• In the Editor, users type code into scripts and functions so that they will be saved for future use.

 When writing a script file, commands in the script can be run as though they were typed in the command window.

-• The debugger can be used to set breakpoints to stop the execution at set places.
-With the execution stopped, one can use the command window to determine what changes are needed to fix a problem.
+• The debugger is used to set breakpoints that stop the execution at set places.
+With the execution stopped, a user can use the command window to determine what changes are needed to fix a problem.

-• The profiler can be used to improve the performance of larger programs by measuring where the program the spends the most time.
+• The profiler allows for improving the performance of larger programs by measuring where the program spends the most time.

 MATLAB provides an extensive set of commands and functions to ease the programmer’s task.
 So finding documentation is critical to being successful.
 MATLAB provides three simple mechanisms to find the information that you need.

 2. Near the upper right corner of the MATLAB development environment is an input box labeled Search Documentation.
 Type anything that you want more information about in this box and select from the list of available documents.
-The information found will usually be more detailed than given by the help tool from the Command Window.
+The documentation is displayed in a separate document browser window.
+The information found will usually be more detailed than that given by the help tool from the Command Window.
 It will often include useful examples.
+The doc command in the Command Window also launches the document browser and displays the same information.

 3. The same documentation available from the built-in search tool can be found on MathWorks’ web pages.
-Using your web browser and favorite Internet search engine, just prepend the word MATLAB to what you are looking for.
+Using your web browser and favorite Internet search engine, just add the word ’matlab’ to what you are looking for.

 • Use K-State’s MATLAB floating licenses from campus lab computers.